mikano-tot/PQ2_MC_Name_Patch/README.md

 To report any bugs or issues about names incorrectly appearing where they shouldn't, just open an issue on github and we can hopefully get it fixed.

+Credits:

+Raytwo: Overall help with Magikoopa assembly patching
+TildeHat: Locating the necessary functions that we needed to patch out to make this happen